Posted by editor on Saturday, 15 September 2012

 - Do not cover them as you would when propagating other tender perennials – again this will allow the cuttings to develop roots before quickly without getting diseases such as grey mould.

 They should root with two to three weeks.
 You’ll know they have done so by new growth at their tips.
 Turn over the pot and check for new white roots.

 Take them out of the propagator and pot on if before October.

 If it is already October, don’t pot on but feed and keep them cold and dry through the winter, to pot on in spring.
 They’ll grow fantastically and you’ll have lots of plants to put out in the garden.

 To see a fantastic collection of Pelargoniums visit Woottens of Wenhaston in Suffolk, it is wonderful and a favourite nursery of ours! www.woottensplants.comLost the plot.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.